sbt/sbt-atmos/README.md

 More Information
 ----------------

-For more information see the [documentation] for the full production version of Typesafe Console.
+For more information see the [documentation] for the developer version of Typesafe Console.